 A Jeeping/Trucking buddy told me I could get my Jeep weighed at a local CAT Scale location.
 I just needed to install their Weigh My Truck app on my iPhone, and configure it for payments.
 The nearest one is 20 miles, and they’re open 24 hours.
 I went there after work.
 I parked in the front most yellow square, where trucks’ front axles are positioned.
 I used the app to pay the $12.50, and I crossed my fingers.

 I wasn’t as far off as I thought I’d be.
-I weighed in at 5400, that’s 50 pounds over the adjusted GVWR.
+I weighed in at 5400, that’s 50 pounds under the new GVWR.
 Not too shabby.
 Well, my gas tank was almost empty.
 Figure 15 gallons would fill it, so 15 gallons at 6.3 pounds per gallon is 95 pounds.
 The fridge was empty, that’s another 20 or so pounds of food.
 Add 5 gallons of fresh water in a container, that’s another 31.5 pounds.
 All together that’s another 146.5 pounds.

 So now we’re talking 5400 + 146.5 = 5546.5, fully loaded.
 That’s over my 5450 adjusted GVWR.
 I need to come up with creative ways to reduce total weight between now and June.
 I know I can shave off 50-75 pounds by removing the tools that I know I won’t need in June. #famousLastWords